Scripting architecture

 StormWeaver relies on scripts written in Lua for test scenarios and utility code for the scenarios.

-The C++ code is just a framework, it provides a helper architecture and executes a main lua script.
+The C++ code is just a framework that provides a helper architecture and executes a main Lua script.
 If that script does nothing, the program just exits after startup.

 Folder structure